 Today I looked up Gregory G.H.
 Rihn on Facebook and discovered that he is the Guy who stood up and defended Richard Russell at that panel.
 In almost this exact same disgusting language.

 So we’ve got Greg Rihn, serial apologist for serial harassers and abusers, responding to a guest of honor in this manner.
 When said guest of honor responds to that by withdrawing from the con, Richard Russell, who has a history of abusive communications, signs his name to a statement that essentially says “Well she brought all this up awfully late!
 And also Frenkel has never harassed anyone at OddCon, so we have no grounds to ban him.
 Plus, we don’t let guests of honor dictate who can come to our safe space.
-Also, this is a safe space.”
+Also, this is a safe space7.”

 I’ve seen a bunch of people commenting on this wondering how it is that Jim Frenkel is in any way involved with any convention at this point in time given everything that’s happened.
 Well.
 This.
 This is why.
-It’s multiple people who knew full well the problems before this came up yesterday who know Jim and are real sure he didn’t ever do anything wrong, despite those third hard reports from the Internet (who trusts that??
+It’s multiple people8 who knew full well the problems before this came up yesterday9 who know Jim and are real sure he didn’t ever do anything wrong, despite those third hard reports from the Internet (who trusts that??
 Pish) continuing to allow him to be in official roles because we wouldn’t want to lose all his knowledge and experience.

 This is how fandom has worked for decades.